AdobeDocs/experience-manager-cloud-service.en/help/security/setting-up-ims-integrations-for-aem-as-a-cloud-service.md

 1. **Save** your changes.

-## Migrating an existing JWT configuration to OAuth {#migrating-existing-JWT-configuration-to-oauth}
+## Migrating an existing JWT configuration to an OAuth configuration {#migrating-existing-JWT-configuration-to-oauth}

 To migrate an existing Adobe IMS Integration based on JWT credentials: